BroncoSpace-Lab/scales-docs/docs/imx_yocto_bsp.md

 4. A window will open to SDK setup.
 Leave everything as default, you should be able to just hit “Enter”.

 5. The toolchains for compiling will be here: `/opt/ampliphy-vendor/5.0.4-devel/sysroots/x86_64-phytecsdk-linux/usr/bin/aarch64-phytec-linux`

+In our F Prime deployment, we use environment variables for the toolchain paths.
+The following instructions will guide you through setting up global environment variables.

+1. To create a global environment variable, start a new terminal session.
+From your home directory, edit the `/etc/environment/` file.

+    ```
+    sudo anno /etc/environment
+    ```

+2. Add a new line defining the variables.

+    ```
+    IMX_C_COMPILER="/opt/ampliphy-vendor/5.0.4-devel/sysroots/x86_64-phytecsdk-linux/usr/bin/aarch64-phytec-linux/aarch64-phytec-linux-gcc"
+    IMX_CXX_COMPILER="/opt/ampliphy-vendor/5.0.4-devel/sysroots/x86_64-phytecsdk-linux/usr/bin/aarch64-phytec-linux/aarch64-phytec-linux-g++"
+    IMX_ROOT_PATH="/opt/ampliphy-vendor"
+    ```

+3. Save and exit the text editor.
+Restart your computer for the changes to take effect.
+Once your computer boots up again, you can test your variables with the following commands in terminal:

+    ```
+    echo $IMX_C_COMPILER
+    echo $IMX_CXX_COMPILER
+    echo $IMX_ROOT_PATH
+    ```